nicole-tan/Cornell-VEL/README.md

 * Create a new file every single time a button is pressed
 * Have a more visual way of viewing the data
 * Customizable keypresses
+* Looking into animation tutorials to figure out how to move the skeleton of avatars
+* High fiedlity - networked second life VR spinoff